 - Join us on Facebook!
 “Like” us and follow our news: Cetos Research Organization

-- New Publication in press!
-Effects of Sex, Seasonal Period, and Sea State on Calf Behavior in Hawaiian Humpback Whales coming out in March in peer reviewed journal Aquatic Mammals!
+- New publication in Aquatic Mammals (issue #40): Effects of Sex, Seasonal Period, and Sea State on Calf Behavior in Hawaiian Humpback Whales.

 - Cetos researchers attended the Society for Marine Mammalogy Biennial Meeting in December in New Zealand.

 - Cetos researchers just back from a workshop meeting in Newport Beach, CA – the Southern California Marine Mammal workshop